PyiTheinKyaw/Theoretical-Computer-Science/01_Modular_arithemtic/02_Congruences_in_modular_arithmetic.md

 #
 ## Mod n set of integers and "MOD OUT"

-"List the set of integers needed for $\pmod{6}$" which means we are listing the integers with cycle 6.
+"Substitute with any number but in the list the set of integers needed for $\pmod{6}$" which means we are listing the integers with cycle 6.

 1. Always start with 0.
 2. Always end one less than mod.